Chief Executive Officer

 Alexis Guild has been with Farmworker Justice since 2011.
 In her role as Director of Health Policy and Programs, she coordinates FJ’s health promotion projects and health policy advocacy.
 She works with advocacy organizations, community/migrant health centers, farmworker community-based organizations, and legal services organizations to ensure health care access for farmworkers and their families across the United States.
 Alexis co-authored “Out of Sight, Out of Mind: The Implementation and Impact of the Affordable Care Act in U.S. Farmworker Communities” published in the Journal of Health Care for the Poor and Underserved (2016); and “The Neighbors who Feed Us: Farmworkers and Government Policy – Challenges and Solutions” published in the Harvard Law and Policy Review (2018).
 Alexis has extensive experience in public health and community organizing.
 She worked on political campaigns and grassroots organizations.
 She also served as a Health Education Volunteer with the U.S. Peace Corps in Guatemala.
 She graduated from Wellesley College and has a Master’s degree in Public Policy from the University of Michigan.
 Alexis lives in Oakland, California.

-Mayra Reiter has worked as Program Coordinator with the Health Program at Farmworker Justice since 2019, supporting its various health initiatives and outreach efforts.
+Mayra Reiter joined at FJ as Program Coordinator with its Health Program in 2019, supporting various health initiatives and outreach efforts.
 She now addresses occupational safety and health issues such as pesticide exposure and heat stress, in addition to helping provide training and technical assistance to community health centers that serve farmworkers.
-Before joining FJ, she was a policy researcher focused on environmental policy and human health.
-Ms. Reiter holds a master’s degree in international service from American University in Washington, D.C. and a joint master’s in environmental sciences and public affairs from Indiana University.
+Before joining FJ, she was a science and policy researcher focused on environmental policy and human health.
+Ms. Reiter holds a Master’s degree in international service from American University in Washington, D.C. and joint Master’s degrees in environmental sciences and public affairs from Indiana University.
 She earned her Bachelor’s degree in natural sciences with a concentration in environmental sciences from the University of Puerto Rico.

 Rebecca Young, MA